 What is an average annual balance and how stamp duty is calculated?

 Knowing your average annual balance is an important tool for monitoring your finances.
-But what is it, how is it calculated, and how does it affect the cost of your stamp duty each year?
+But what is it, how is it calculated, and how does it affect the cost of your stamp duty tax in Italy each year?
+Let’s find out.

-An average annual balance refers to the average amount of funds in your bank account over a 365-day period, after withdrawals and payments.
-Using an average annual amount, rather than the initial and final balance for an account, is generally considered a more reliable benchmark for tax-evasion checks carried out by the tax office.
+To put it plainly, your average annual balance is the average amount of money you had in your bank account over a 365-day period, after withdrawals and payments.
+Looking at someone’s average annual balance—rather than the initial and final amount they had in their bank account in a year—is generally considered a more reliable benchmark for tax-evasion checks carried out by the tax office.

 Why do I need to know my average annual balance?